 Saving the rare butterflies of the Polden hills

-Improve habitat for the Large Blue and Brown Hairstreak through practical management techniques.
+To improve habitat for the Large Blue and Brown Hairstreak in the Polden Hills

-Improved habitat for the species and sustained suitable habitat over the longer term as a result of engagement with farmers and landowners.
+Success will be demonstrated through improved habitat for the species and sustained suitable habitat over the longer term as a result of engagement with farmers and landowners.

-Work with new and existing volunteer groups to help conduct management and monitoring of sites.
+To work with new and existing volunteer groups to help conduct management and monitoring of sites.

-Engage with local communities in the area through promotion of events and workshops.
+To engage with local communities in the area through promotion of events and workshops.

 By keeping logs of events and volunteer numbers we can demonstrate success of engaging with new audiences and increased awareness of the species and project.